If you wonder how to be happy alone, these fifteen research-proven ways to be happy will make you the most attractive single woman you can ever be.

 Make him commit and surrender his heart to you, learn how to be “the woman men adore and never want to leave”.

 If you´re single, fit and happy, men are going to be attracted to you.
-If you´re in a relationship, fit and happy, all the more that your partner will fall in love with you.
+And if you´re in a relationship, fit and happy, all the more that your partner will fall in love with you.

 So don´t forget to take care of yourself.

-If your girlfriend suddenly gets a boyfriend, or worse, gets married, it will affect your relationship.
-She will start missing on your girls` night out or weekend get-togethers.
+If your girlfriend (suddenly) gets a boyfriend or gets married, it will affect your relationship.
+She will start missing on your girls` night outs or weekend get-togethers.
 Although it will initially make you upset, remember that she´s moving to a direction that you are not yet ready to go.

 So take advantage of this time to make new friendships with other single ladies.

-But on the more serious side, we women are very social.
-We need that close circle of friends for our happiness, married or not married.
+But on the more serious note, we women are very social.
+We need that close circle of friends for our happiness — married or not married.

-Before I met my husband, I was on a big heartbreak which made me pivot from focusing on finding a guy to finding a hobby.
-And that was one of the great decisions I ever made.
+Shortly before I met my husband, I was dealing with a heartbreak.
+It was that heartbreak that made me pivot from focusing on finding a guy to finding a hobby — one of the greatest decisions I had ever made.

-I discovered Blogger.com.
-I put up a personal blog where I shared my thoughts and my personal style.
+After discovering Blogger.com, I put up a personal blog where I shared my random thoughts and my personal style.
 I wrote on my blog late at night after my day job and after-school tutorials.
 I also spent my weekends writing on the blog.

 I was so addicted to blogging that I didn´t care if I was in a relationship or not.
-I was happy in my newly discovered world, finding a man was least of my concern.
+It was like being sucked into a happy, newly discovered world.
+Finding a man and having a romantic relationship became the least of my concerns.

-Finding a man was just the bonus; the main thing was I was happy with my hobby.
+Finding a man was just the bonus; the main thing was I was happy with my life.

 Pets are known to help their owners relax, provide companionship, and in their own ways, give unconditional love.

-When I moved to Germany upon marriage, I became depressed.
-My husband got me a cat and it helped heal my depression.
+When I moved to Germany after marriage, I succumbed winter depression.
+My husband got me a cat which helped a ton in overcoming my depression.

 If you have a spouse, you have someone to share your burdens.
 If you´re single, there are only a handful of things you can share even to your closest pals.
 Thankfully, you have God.

-If you´re single, you will never feel alone if you have God.
+If you´re single, and if you believe in God, cultivate a close relationship with Him.
+You will never feel alone if you have God.

-8. Maintain a Close Relationship with Your Family
+Habit #14: Maintain a Close Relationship with Your Family.

 One of the things that happy people have is a close relationship with their family, especially their immediate family.
 Don´t cut your connections with your parents and siblings.
 Find time to visit them, and connect with them.

-Family is great in giving you sense of belongingness, and for most parts, they stick like brothers and sisters do.
+Family is great in giving you sense of belonging.
+And for most parts, they stick like brothers and sisters do.

-As you learn how to be happy alone, don´t forget to open your heart to love.
+Don´t forget to open your heart to love.
 Sometimes, the less you look for it, the more it finds you.
-You´re not aware that you may be touching shoulders with your soul mate.
-Keep smiling, and keep opening your heart to possibilities.
+You may not be aware that you´re already touching shoulders with your soul mate.
+So keep smiling, and keep opening your heart to possibilities.

-Once true love finds you, you will never regret living happily alone, and you can continue living happily with a partner.
+Never kiss dating goodbye because … once true love finds you, you will never regret living happily alone.
+And you can continue living happily with a partner.